IntelSoftware/SYCL_101/03_Modern/7_lambdas.rst

    []() -> int { return 13; };

-You can omit the return-type part of a lambda expression if the lambda body contains just one return statement.
-Or, if the expression doesn't return a value.
+You can omit the return-type part of a lambda expression if the lambda body contains just one return statement or if the expression doesn't return a value.

 .. code-block:: cpp